A Bit of Freedom Goes a Long Way: Classical and Quantum Algorithms for Reinforcement Learning under a Generative Model: Abstract

 \section{Abstract}

-We propose novel classical and quantum online algorithms for learning finite-horizon and infinite-horizon average-reward Markov Decision Processes (MDPs).
-Our algorithms are based on a hybrid exploration-generative reinforcement learning (RL) model wherein the agent can, from time to time, freely interact with the environment in a generative sampling fashion, i.e., by having access to a ``simulator''.
+{We propose novel classical and quantum online algorithms for learning finite- and infinite-horizon Markov Decision Processes (MDPs).
+Our algorithms are based on a hybrid online-offline reinforcement learning model wherein the agent can, from time to time, freely interact with the environment in a generative sampling fashion, i.e., by having access to a ``simulator''.
 By employing known classical and new quantum algorithms for approximating optimal policies under a generative model within our learning algorithms, we show that it is possible to avoid several paradigms from RL like ``optimism in the face of uncertainty'' and ``posterior sampling'' and instead compute and use optimal policies directly, which yields better regret bounds compared to previous works.
-For finite-horizon MDPs, our quantum algorithms obtain regret bounds which only depend logarithmically on the number of time steps $T$, thus breaking the $O(\sqrt{T})$ classical barrier.
-This matches the time dependence of the prior quantum works of Ganguly et al.~(arXiv'23) and Zhong et al.~(ICML'24), but with improved dependence on other parameters like state space size $S$ and action space size $A$.
-For infinite-horizon MDPs, our classical and quantum bounds still maintain the $O(\sqrt{T})$ dependence but with better $S$ and $A$ factors.
-Nonetheless, we propose a novel measure of regret for infinite-horizon MDPs with respect to which our quantum algorithms have $\poly\log{T}$ regret, exponentially better compared to classical algorithms.
-Finally, we generalise all of our results to compact state spaces.
+Our quantum algorithms obtain regret bounds which only a $\operatorname{poly}\log{T}$ dependence on the number of time steps $T$, thus breaking the $O(\sqrt{T})$ classical barrier.
+Our infinite-horizon discounted regret bound is brand new, while in the finite- and infinite-horizon undiscounted settings, our results match the time dependence of some prior quantum works, but with improved dependence on other parameters like state space size $S$ and action space size $A$.}